 “With pathos,” Aze said.
-“Apparently quite effectively so.
-So impressive was it, that you set your phaser to kill, on me.”
+“Quite effectively so.
+So impressive was it, that you were ready to set your phaser to kill, on me.”
 Aze showed no hint of a smile.

 “How do you know all this?
 About the secret history of the Gyremmians, Soma, the extinction?
 Was it only his word you heeded?”
 Aze asked, concerning the wiry inside man.

 “Fat Max,” Aze stated with wonderment in his voice, for he wasn’t expecting this reference to be his partner’s answer to his question.

 “He was a bit of a conspiracy theorist.
 I learned a lot from him.
 Not all of it true.
 But all those years ago, I looked into this out of sheer maddening, curiosity.
 And from what fragments I could find, the truth shone through.”